Poet / Producer / Editor / Critic

 Helen is a Ledbury Poetry Critic and a graduate of The Writing Squad.
 She is an alumna of the London Library Emerging Writers programme, the London Writers Awards and the Roundhouse Poetry Collective.

-In 2020, she won the Bronze Creative Future Writers’ Award and was commended in Mslexia's Poetry Competition.
+She was commended in the 2021 Winchester Poetry Festival Prize.
+In 2020, she won the Bronze Creative Future Writers’ Award and was commended in the Mslexia Poetry Competition.
 Her work has appeared in Ambit, Poetry Birmingham, harana poetry, bath magg, Introduction X: The Poetry Business Book of New Poets and elsewhere.
 She was Poetry Business's first digital Poet in Residence in February 2021.